splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 #.
 Ingest alerts in Incident Intelligence.
 See :ref:`ii-ingest-alerts`.
 #.
 Create incident policies to organize your alerts and incidents based on the impacted environmental component, for example, your web application service or checkout service.
 See :ref:`ii-create-configure-incident-policies`.
 #.
-Configure the alert routing within the incident policy to associate alerts with a incident policy.
+Configure the alert routing within the incident policy to associate alerts with an incident policy.
 See :ref:`ii-configure-alert-routing`.
 #.
 Configure alert grouping within the incident policy to manage which alerts create an incident and how alerts are grouped into incidents.
 See :ref:`ii-configure-alert-grouping`.
 #.
 Configure the incident workflow within the incident policy to determine who is notified when a new incident is triggered.
 See :ref:`ii-configure-incident-workflows`.
 #.
 Create an on-call schedule and add them as a step in your incident workflows.
 See :ref:`ii-create-manage-on-call-schedules`.